 Used well, fidget toys are a genuine classroom tool, not a disruption.
 SENCOs and teachers often report that fidgets work best when:

-Fidgets that work well in classrooms include therapy putty, small tactile Tangles, pocket-sized silicone fidgets, and gel balls.
+Fidgets that work well in classrooms include Scrunchems squishies, small tactile fidgets, pocket-sized silicone fidgets, and gel balls.
 Fidgets to avoid in shared spaces include noisy clicky cubes, anything that spins fast, and fidgets with removable small parts.

 For SENCOs stocking a whole year group, a calmer classrooms pack can be more practical than sourcing individual fidgets.